 Down East Wood Ducks Game Notes - vs. Fayetteville

-After their doubleheader sweep last night, the Down East Wood Ducks continue their series with the Fayetteville Woodpeckers, tonight at 7:00 p.m.
-RHP Mason Englert (4-3, 4.60) gets the ball for the Wood Ducks and Fayetteville will counter with RHP Fabricio Reina (1-3, 8.50)
+After a 15-10 win last night, the Down East Wood Ducks continue their series with the Fayetteville Woodpeckers tonight at 6:00 p.m.
+RHP Nick Krauth (3-4, 4.34) toes the rubber for the Wood Ducks and RHP Alex Santos (1-2, 3.86) gets the ball for the Woodpeckers.

 ---